tc39/notes/es7/2015-11/nov-19.md

 YK: !@#$!@#$!@#%$%^& (discussing actual JS syntax)

-SM: toStringTag doesn’t pass between JSON,
+SM: toStringTag doesn't pass between JSON,

-…
+...

-JHD: I want to make sure doing more research isn’t a waste of time
+JHD: I want to make sure doing more research isn't a waste of time

 MM: there must be a motivating use-case, if there is no such use-case it is a waste of time.